Deconstructed Cooked Egg Eggnog – None Better!

 The milk and egg yolks only need to simmer on low for a few minutes, bringing the temperature to 160 and making it perfectly safe and more delicious to drink.

-Rather than heap a huge mound of raw egg whites or more whipped cream (especially if cream is used with the milk), I can’t think of anything more delightful than a delicate (not stiff), egg white and sugar meringue, dusted with nutmeg on top!
+Rather than heap a huge mound of raw egg whites or more whipped cream, I can’t think of anything more delightful than a delicate meringue, dusted with nutmeg on top!

 While cold eggnog can be attained with this recipe, simply by chilling the egg yolk, sugar and milk mixture after cooking it, a warm eggnog is equally delightful.